Showing posts with label Progressives. Show all posts

 Of the millions of foreclosures we've seen during The Great Recession, I believe the majority were assumed by reckless borrowers or cheats who had no business assuming those loans.
 They lost their homes, tanked the market and made the climate more difficult for honest Americans who now - despite their best intentions - remain shut out of the market, perhaps for years.

 Wealth redistribution is the Excalibur sword of most Progressives, Mortimer.
 Howard Dean admitted as much recently.
-Their vision is not what made this country great and what’s more, all the anger you see out there – overwhelmingly coming from good people – will not fade away.
+Their vision is not what made this country great and what’s more, all the anger you see out there coming from good people – will not fade away.

-I deplore violence and lawlessness and I will not partake in it, but I fear that with the warmer weather and a relentless Pollyanna in the White House, you’ll see things boil over this summer.
+I deplore violence and lawlessness and I will not partake in it, but I fear that with the warmer weather and a relentless Progressive in the White House, you’ll see things boil over this summer.
 I hope I am wrong, but things are going to get uglier because many see their way of life at stake - and a revolution of sorts, is already underway.
 How many Americans can take another 2+ years of “hope and change?”
-You might be surprised at how palpable the anger and frustration is among the Right and the Center.
-That is what I mean about this time being a little different.
+Is there not palpable anger and frustration is among the Right and the Center?
+It's not just the GOP or John Kerry critics -- it's a cross section of Americana.
+One last item Morty…

 Gotta run...